 What I like most about The Shack is its emphasis upon God’s love.
 Like many people, Mac views God as stern, wrathful, and an aloof sovereign king.
 But the movie portrays God as warm, loving, accepting, and caring.

 In the movie, God is called “Papa” by Mac’s daughter and others.
 This reminds me, of course, of Jesus saying God is “abba,” which is a name of intimacy.
-God often talks about being “especially fond” of people.
+God in The Shack often talks about being “especially fond” of people.

-The atmosphere at the Shack when the Trinity is present is one of joy, laughter, dancing, smiles, understanding, and openness.
-It made me want to hang out with everyone, and I liked that!
+The atmosphere at the shack when the Trinity is present is one of joy, laughter, dancing, smiles, understanding, and openness.
+It made me want to hang out with them all, and I liked that!

 Evil and Suffering